progit/progit/en/02-git-basics/01-chapter2.markdown

 This command works with lots of formats — you can specify a specific date (“2008-01-15”) or a relative date such as “2 years 1 day 3 minutes ago”.

 You can also filter the list to commits that match some search criteria.
 The `--author` option allows you to filter on a specific author, and the `--grep` option lets you search for keywords in the commit messages.
+(Note that if you specify both author and grep options, the command will match commits with both.)

-(Note that if you want to specify both author and grep options, you have to add `--all-match` or the command will match commits with either.)
+If you want to specify multiple grep options, you have to add `--all-match` or the command will match commits with either.

 The last really useful option to pass to `git log` as a filter is a path.
 If you specify a directory or file name, you can limit the log output to commits that introduced a change to those files.
 This is always the last option and is generally preceded by double dashes (`--`) to separate the paths from the options.